 Native Access Program

-You can access Lakehead’s Native Access Program, an 8-month, full-time university preparatory program, if you’re an Aboriginal learner who didn’t meet admission requirements but who wants to pursue a university education.
+Lakehead’s Native Access Program is an 8-month, full-time university preparatory program for Indigenous students who didn’t meet the admission requirements, but want to pursue a university education.

 Native Nurses Entry Program

 If you’re interested in pursuing nursing but didn’t meet the admission requirements, Lakehead’s Native Nurses Entry Program is an 8-month, full-time university preparatory program that will give you the skills and academic preparation you need to gain entry into the 4-year degree program.
-The program is intended to increase the numbers of Aboriginal nurses and to improve health care for Aboriginal communities.
+The program is intended to increase the numbers of Indigenous nurses and improve health care for Indigenous communities.

-If you haven’t attended a secondary school or college full time for at least 2 years, you might be considered a mature learner.
-Check out Lakehead’s mature learner policy to find out how you can transition to university as a mature learner.
+If you have not attended a high school or college full time for at least 2 years, you might be considered a mature student.